 The ACLU of New Mexico is working across the state to ensure the burdens of the outbreak and the government’s actions do not unfairly fall on our most vulnerable communities.
 We are also monitoring the government’s responses to ensure they are rooted in science and public health needs, not stigma or bias, and no more intrusive on civil liberties than absolutely necessary.

 ACLU-NM is fighting hard to get vulnerable people released from prisons and jails during the COVID-19 pandemic.
 Unfortunately, we are not able to individually assist or take legal action on behalf of every incarcerated person who may need it.
-However, our friends at the Law Offices of the Public Defender created a template motion that incarcerated individuals can file in court pro se to ask for their sentences to be reduced in light of this pandemic.
+However, our friends at the Law Offices of the Public Defender created a template motion that incarcerated individuals in state prisons can file in court pro se to ask for their sentences to be reduced in light of this pandemic.
 You can send your loved one this petition to fill out, which includes instructions.
 Use of this petition does not mean that the ACLU are your lawyers or will be able to assist you.